Aavanazhi

 Aavanazhi is a 1986 Indian Malayalam-language action film directed by I. V. Sasi, written by T. Damodaran.
 The film deals with social and political issues of that time.
 It stars Mammootty, Geetha, Seema, Sukumaran, Captain Raju, Janardanan, Jagannatha Varma, Innocent, Thikkurisi Sukumaran Nair, Sreenivasan and Sankaradi.

 Aavanazhi was the highest grossing Malayalam film at the time and was an industry hit.
-It was remade in Kannada as "Anthima Theerpu" starring Ambareesh and Geetha, in Tamil as Kadamai Kanniyam Kattupaadu, in Telugu as Marana Sasanam and in Hindi as Satyamev Jayate.
+It was remade in Kannada as Anthima Theerpu, in Tamil as Kadamai Kanniyam Kattupaadu, in Telugu as Marana Sasanam and in Hindi as Satyamev Jayate.
 I. V. Sasi made two sequels — Inspector Balram in 1991 and Balram vs. Taradas in 2006.

 Plot

-"Karadi" Balram is an honest CI, who is frustrated after several personal setbacks, including a failed affair of the heart, has turned to drinking and womanizing.
-Balram is assigned to nab Satyaraj, who evaded the clutches of the cops after murdering Chackochan, a contractor.
-Balram successfully arrests him, but in court, Satyaraj is represented by Adv.
-Jayachandran, where he is acquitted by the court, but Balram decides to frame in several other criminal charges pending against him.
-Usha, Balram's ex-lover, is now married to Jayachandran.
-Balram falls in love with Seetha, a prostitute, whom he decides to marry.
-Meanwhile, Radha, a young lady, is determined to avenge herself on Balram, who she believes to have killed her brother while in police custody, but Satyaraj was the one who killed him, on instruction from Vincent.
-Falsely implicated, Balram had been suspended, but has been reinstated.
-Though Seetha tries to convince Radha of the truth, she is not ready to accept it.
-To gain her revenge over Balram, Radha decides to offer Satyaraj a safe stay away from the police eyes.
-Balram's open fight with Satyaraj forms the rest of the plot.